RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 No stipulation.

+Practice note: Use of revoked certificates could have damaging or catastrophic consequences.
+The matter of how often new revocation data should be obtained is a determination to be made by the relying party, considering the risk, responsibility, and consequences for using a certificate whose revocation status cannot be guaranteed.

 ### CRL Issuance Frequency

 CRLs shall be issued periodically, even if there are no changes to be made, to ensure timeliness of information.
 Certificate status information may be issued more frequently than the issuance frequency described below.